What is a Ventral Hernia?

-A few additional small incisions are made to allow the surgeon to perform the procedure with very specialized instruments.
+A few additional small incisions are made to allow the surgeon to perform the minimally invasive procedure with very specialized instruments.
 Surgical mesh is used to repair the hernia.
 The stronger tissues of the abdominal wall around the hernia are secured to the mesh to make the repair.
 This operation is usually performed under general anesthesia.

 What are the Advantages of Laparoscopic Ventral Hernia Repair?

 There are many advantages to having a ventral hernia repaired laparoscopically.
 Common advantages include:

 - A quicker return to your regular diet;